jasondchambers/netorganizer/README.md

 A __device__ can be __active__ on the network.
 This means it has a current DHCP lease and therefore has an IP address.

-A __device__ can be __reserved__ where it has a fixed fixed IP reservation.
+A __device__ can be __reserved__ where it has a fixed IP reservation.
 This means it is granted the same static IP address each time it joins the network.

 ## How to register devices